Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 10

-Remove the sleeve from the selector shaft
+Remove the bracket from the valve operating rod

-Selector shaft of the Austin Mini automatic gearbox
+Valve operating rod of the Austin Mini automatic gearbox

 Advertisement